 We will also carefully calculate all of your damages.
 As part of that process, we will collect and review your medical records in order to establish the severity of your injuries.
 We may also consult with medical experts.

 We are highly experienced negotiators who will demand a full and fair settlement of your hit-and-run claim.
 However, if necessary, we will be ready to fight for you at trial.
-In fact, attorney Michael P. Fleming is among the small percentage of Texas attorneys who is Board Certified as a specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization.

 Contact Our Houston Car Accident Law Firm Today